APi Group (NYSE:APG) Shares Acquired Rep. Gilbert Ray Cisneros, Jr.

 Insider Transactions at APi Group

-APG has been the topic of several analyst reports.
-Citigroup lifted their price target on shares of APi Group from $42.00 to $43.00 and gave the stock a “buy” rating in a research note on Friday, October 31st.
-Barclays boosted their price target on APi Group from $42.00 to $44.00 and gave the stock an “overweight” rating in a research note on Monday, November 3rd.
-Weiss Ratings restated a “hold (c)” rating on shares of APi Group in a research note on Thursday, October 30th.
-Finally, Zacks Research downgraded shares of APi Group from a “strong-buy” rating to a “hold” rating in a research report on Monday, September 15th.
-Eight analysts have rated the stock with a Buy rating and two have given a Hold rating to the stock.
-Based on data from MarketBeat, APi Group has an average rating of “Moderate Buy” and an average target price of $38.52.
+APG has been the subject of a number of research analyst reports.
+Zacks Research lowered shares of APi Group from a “strong-buy” rating to a “hold” rating in a research note on Monday, September 15th.
+Weiss Ratings restated a “hold (c)” rating on shares of APi Group in a research report on Thursday, October 30th.
+Barclays increased their price target on APi Group from $42.00 to $44.00 and gave the company an “overweight” rating in a research note on Monday, November 3rd.
+Finally, Citigroup boosted their price objective on APi Group from $42.00 to $43.00 and gave the stock a “buy” rating in a research note on Friday, October 31st.
+Eight analysts have rated the stock with a Buy rating and two have given a Hold rating to the company.
+Based on data from MarketBeat, APi Group presently has a consensus rating of “Moderate Buy” and an average price target of $38.52.

 About Representative Cisneros